Named-entity recognition: Formal evaluation

 It follows from the above definition that any prediction that misses a single token, includes a spurious token, or has the wrong class, is a hard error and does not contribute positively to either precision or recall.
 Thus, this measure may be said to be pessimistic: it can be the case that many "errors" are close to correct, and might be adequate for a given purpose.
 For example, one system might always omit titles such as "Ms." or "Ph.D.", but be compared to a system or ground-truth data that expects titles to be included.
 In that case, every such name is treated as an error.
 Because of such issues, it is important actually to examine the kinds of errors, and decide how important they are given one's goals and requirements.

 Evaluation models based on a token-by-token matching have been proposed.
-Such models may given partial credit for overlapping matches (such as using the Intersection over Union criterion).
+Such models may be given partial credit for overlapping matches (such as using the Intersection over Union criterion).
 They allow a finer grained evaluation and comparison of extraction systems.

 Approaches

+NER systems have been created that use linguistic grammar-based techniques as well as statistical models such as machine learning.
+State of the art systems may incorporate multiple approaches.